A cactus with thin light green pads tinted purple with stress coloration, and several-inch long spines

 Pro tip: Have a segment of cholla stuck on you?
 Park rangers recommend using a comb to remove it!

-Larger spines are easier to see and remove in most ways compared to glochids.
-Worst case with spines, you will bleed and need needle-nose pliers instead of tweezers.
-Just try not to break the spine off at your skin's surface or it gets harder to extract.
-Spines can snap off when you hit them so the tip is entirely embedded in your skin, and can't be felt from the surface.
-I had over a quarter inch of torch cactus spine inside in a knuckle for days and could tell because it felt like a nerve was getting lit up when I bent the joint wrong.
+Spines sometimes snap off when you get poked, so that the tip is entirely embedded in your skin and can't be felt from the surface.
+You may see a small black or brown spot or line under your skin.
+Or you might feel like you are getting stabbed internally every time you put pressure on that spot.
+I had over a quarter inch of torch cactus spine inside a knuckle for days and could tell because it felt like a nerve was getting lit up when I bent the joint!

 In conclusion